Text Link

 • Dietitian nutrition education

-• Medications to treat associated mental disorders, including depression and anxiety
+• Medications to treat associated mental disorders, including depression and anxiety, when needed

-• Practicing self-care and taking time to do the things they love, such as journaling, watching movies, leisurely walks, and playing games
+• Taking time to do the things they love, such as journaling, watching movies, leisurely walks, and playing games.

-• Combating negative thought patterns with positive affirmations that promote self-worth and value
+• Practicing positive affirmations that promote self-worth and value.

-• Discovering new hobbies and learning about new activities to find enjoyment in
+• Discovering new hobbies and learning about new activities.

 How to help someone with an eating disorder

-Learning that your teen boy has an eating disorder can be an emotional, confusing, and distressing time.
+Learning that someone you love has an eating disorder can be an emotional time.
 You may worry about how to help them with their disorder or struggle to understand it.
-But there are many things that you can do to help someone with an eating disorder, including:
+But there are many things that you can do to help a teen boy with an eating disorder, including:

 • Learning more about their eating disorder